PushOCCRP/Push-Generator/README.md

 git config core.hooksPath hooks cd ../Push-Generator
 ```

+1. Create the app in the [Google Play Developer Console](https://play.google.com/apps/publish)
+1. Create the app in the [Firebase Conosle](https://console.firebase.google.com/?pli=1)
+1. After choosing your new app, look to the left side of the conosle, click the "notifications" menu item.
+1. Enter the app id and name (make sure it's the same as in the push generator configuration file)
+1. A file called ```google-services.json``` should automatically download.
+1. Copy the ```google-services.json``` file to the ```/google-services/``` folder in the generator.
+1. Run the generator https://github.com/PushOCCRP/Push-Generator in offline mode with the ```-o``` flag

 1. Open the cloned Push-Android repository in Android Studio.
 This will automatically install a bunch of files that are needed.